William Barr Says Trump Went To The Bunker Based On Secret Service Recommendations

 On Monday evening, US Attorney General William Barr appeared to contradict President Donald Trump’s earlier comments on why he went to a bunker under the White House during a protest outside.
-Trump claimed he went to the bunker while protests against police brutality raged in order to carry out an inspection.
+Trump claimed he went to the bunker while protests against police brutality raged on outside in order to carry out an inspection.
 Barr, according to Kathryn Watson of CBS News, told Bret Baier the president went to the bunker after being urged to do so by the secret service.
 Barr said the decision was made after the White House security fence was breached last week.

 “Things were so bad that the Secret Service recommended the president go down to the bunker.
 We can’t have that in our country.”